 These two classes of people exist in virtually every organization.
-In meeting and prayer rooms of church ministries, they are present too.
+In meetings and prayer rooms of church ministries, they are present too.
 They may be subtle.
 Look carefully, you will notice.

-You will notice it in that humble man who is always looking for how to volunteer and does so with a big smile.
-You will notice it in the other man who rarely volunteers, and seldom gives a cup of coffee to anyone.
-Yet, he is constantly whining about how nobody helps him or sees things his way.
+You will notice the first in that humble man who is always looking for how to volunteer.
+He does so with a big smile.
+You will see the second group in the other man who rarely volunteers, and seldom gives a cup of coffee to anyone.
+Yet, he is always whining about how nobody helps him or sees things his way.

 The Lord sends.
 The missionary or evangelizer doesn’t send oneself.
 It is Jesus who sends.
 The directives are pretty straightforward.
 No hangovers.
 It has to be done with every measure of detachment and generosity.
 The evangelizer, the missionary, must be disposed to give without charge.
 First and foremost, he has to be the giver.

 How about the evangelizer’s sustenance?
-Jesus promises the people would provide.
+The Lord promises the people would provide.
 “The laborer deserves his wages” (Mt 10:10).

 Wait a minute, one may say.
 How would this work in real life?

-I suggest it lies in our realizing that both the evangelizer and the evangelized, the pastor and the parishioners, the minister and the people have to think of themselves as givers, not simply receivers.
-As Saint Paul, adapting Proverbs 22:9, reminded the Ephesians during his farewell address: “Blessed is the hand that gives than the hand that takes” (Acts 20:35).
+I suggest it lies in our realizing that both the evangelizer and the evangelized, the pastor and the parishioners, the minister, and the people have to think of themselves as givers, not merely receivers.
+As Saint Paul, adapting Proverbs 22:9, reminded the Ephesians during his farewell address: "Blessed is the hand that gives than the hand that takes" (Acts 20:35).

-If the work of evangelization must be set apart from other economic relationships, then it has to be built on the gospel truth, not based on trade-by-barter deals.
+If the work of evangelization must be set apart from other economic relationships, it must be built on the gospel truth, not based on trade-by-barter deals.
 A spirit of Christian generosity must be the watchword.

 Call it complementary?
 Yes, because if all give, all will complement one another.
 Subsidiarity?
 Yes, for regarding ministry, we help one another as God wills; a person’s strength should support another’s weakness; a person’s surplus, provision for the needy.